Inverse-design of high-dimensional quantum optical circuits in a complex medium: Code availability

 {S.\arabic{section}.\arabic{subsection}} {S.\arabic{section}}

 {S.\arabic{section}.\arabic{equation}} {S.\arabic{table}} {S.\arabic{figure}} {S.\arabic{figure}}

-The following supplementary information is provided: Details of the high-dimensionally entangled two-photon source~(\ref{Methods:source}), acquisition of transfer matrix~(\ref{Methods:TM}), projective measurements and detection efficiency~(\ref{Methods:Normalisation}), quantum state tomography~(\ref{Methods:QST}), construction of linear circuits~(\ref{Methods:Construction}), and analysis of fidelity, success probability and optical losses~(\ref{Method:analysis}).
-The supplementary results on manipulation of the high-dimensional entangled states using various types of gates in the macro-pixel and the orbital-angular-momentum (OAM) bases are presented in~(\ref{SI:Results}).
-Finally, numerical results on the programmability and scalability of our gates are reported in~(\ref{SI:Results_2}).
+The following supplementary information is provided: details of the high-dimensionally entangled two-photon source are presented in \ref{Methods:source}, while the experimental estimation of success probability and optical losses is discussed in \ref{SI:exp_loss}.
+Detailed results on the manipulation of high-dimensionally entangled states in dimensions $(d=2,3,5,7)$ using various types of gates in the macro-pixel and the orbital-angular-momentum (OAM) bases are presented in \ref{SI:Results}.
+Furthermore, the independent characterization of our measurement apparatus and its effect on errors in QST and AA-QPT are reported in \ref{SI:PrepAndMeasure} and \ref{Methods:SystematicErrorsQST}.
+A brief discussion of the misestimation of the initial state in linear inversion is presented in \ref{Methods:AAQPTNoise}.
+Finally, numerical results on the programmability and scalability of our gates and the effect of randomness and symmetry of mode-mixers on the gate performance are reported in \ref{SI:Results_2} and \ref{SI:Results_RandomandSym}.